mohitpai/journey-optimizer.en/help/using/building-journeys/functions/functionreplace.md

 ## Example 2 {#example_2}

 Because the target parameter is a RegExp, depending on the string you want to replace, you may need to escape some characters.
-Here is an example.
+Here is an example:

-* string to evaluate : `|OFFER_A|OFFER_B`
+* string to evaluate: `|OFFER_A|OFFER_B`
 * provided by a profile attribute `#{ExperiencePlatform.myFieldGroup.profile.myOffers}`
-* String to be replaced : `|OFFER_A`
+* String to be replaced: `|OFFER_A`
-* String replaced by : `''`
+* String replaced by: `''`
 * You need to add `\\` before the `|` character.

 The expression is: